 Choosing an AI pull request reviewer?
-We compare MergeGuard AI, CodeRabbit, GitHub Copilot, and manual code review—so you can pick the right mix for security, speed, and merge confidence.
+We compare MergeGuard AI (sign up free—14-day Pro included), CodeRabbit, GitHub Copilot, and manual code review—so you can pick the right mix for security, speed, and merge confidence.

 Human reviewers on GitHub—gold standard for intent, inconsistent for security and scale.